talkncloud/tyhac-aws-hackster/README.md

 ## Author

-This projected was created by Michael (Mick/Mike) Jacobsson - https://www.talkncloud.com
+This project was created by Michael (Mick/Mike) Jacobsson - https://www.talkncloud.com